 High quality employment for people with disability

-Support for the AED Legal Centre and People with Disability Australia to undertake systemic advocacy work on issues of wage discrimination and inequality experienced by employees with disability working in Australian Disability Enterprises (ADEs).
+Support for the AED Legal Centre to undertake systemic advocacy work on issues of wage discrimination and inequality experienced by employees with disability working in Australian Disability Enterprises (ADEs).
 These workers are among the lowest paid employees in the country.

 The Foundation assisted the AED Legal Centre to mount a representative action in the Federal Court for wage justice and an improvement in the economic well-being of 20,000 employees with disability working in Australian Disability Enterprises.
 Alongside this is an education, research and policy advocacy program led by People with Disability Australia focused on Government, ADEs and employees to reduce the level of inequality and economic disadvantage experienced by employees with disability; promote alternatives to segregated employment; and policy reforms to implement genuine supported employment options.